How to Breastfeed Your Baby Easier

 5. Australian Hold

-- Reclined position: Lie in a reclined position or lie flat on your back and place baby on top of you facing towards you.
-Position Baby so that his head is level with your breast and start breastfeeding.
+- Reclined position: Lie in a reclined position or lie flat on your back and place Baby on top of you facing towards you.
+Position Baby so his head is level with your breast and start breastfeeding.

-- Sitting up: Your baby sits on your lap, facing you, and straddling on one of your legs.
-You hold the back of the baby’s neck to support his head while he latches-on and drinks.
-Use pillows if Baby is not tall enough to reach your breasts.
-Because Baby is sitting up, gravity helps the milk find its way down Baby’s throat.
+- Sitting up: Your Baby sits on your lap, facing you and straddling one of your legs.
+You hold the back of the Baby’s neck to support his head while he latches-on and drinks.
+Use pillows if the Baby is not tall enough to reach your breasts.
+Because the Baby is sitting up, gravity helps the milk find its way down the Baby’s throat.
 Also because Baby’s mouth is level with your breast, the milk does not come gushing down as quickly.